100 Notable alumni of

 -

 Frank Rudolph Wolf is an American politician who served as the U.S. representative for Virginia's 10th congressional district from 1981 to 2015.
-A member of the Republican Party, he announced in December 2013 that he would not run for reelection in 2014.
-Wolf retired at the conclusion of his 17th term in office, in January 2015.
+A member of the Republican Party, he announced in December 2013 that he would not seek re-election in 2014.
+He was succeeded by his former chief of staff and Republican state delegate Barbara Comstock.
 At the time of his retirement, he was the dean of the state's congressional delegation, having served for 34 consecutive years.

 -